In-patient luxury rehab center in Thailand

 There are different types of dissociative amnesia, such as localized amnesia, selective amnesia, continuous amnesia, generalized amnesia, systematized amnesia, and dissociative fugue.

-This is a severe form of forgetfulness beyond normal forgetting.
-It can happen in a patient who witnessed or suffered serious trauma.
-Dissociative amnesia tends to occur alongside other psychiatric conditions, especially personality disorders like dissociative identity disorder.
+Dissociative amnesia is a severe form of forgetfulness beyond normal forgetting.
+It happens in a patient who witnessed or suffered serious trauma.
+The condition tends to occur alongside other psychiatric conditions, especially personality disorders like dissociative identity disorder.

 Dissociative disorder is both a new and an old mental disorder.
 The history of dissociative amnesia has a notable impact on how the disorder is treated today.
-A century ago, Pierre Janet and Sigmund Freud, two influential figures in the history of dynamic psychiatry, were fascinated by dissociative phenomena.
+Over a century ago, Sigmund Freud and Pierre Janet, influential figures in dynamic psychiatry, were greatly impacted by dissociative experiences, leading them to develop distinct theories about the human mind.

-But, over the years, experts realized they had to use different categories to capture the impact of amnesic disorders such as dissociative, hysterical, functional, and other amnesic disorders, as seen in 2012 Brain Sciences reports.
+However, over the years, experts realized they had to use different categories to capture the impact of amnesic disorders such as dissociative, hysterical, functional, and other amnesic disorders, according to a 2012 study by Angelica Staniloiu and Hans J. Markowitsch in Brain Sciences.

-So, what is the major difference between dissociative amnesia and retrograde amnesia?
-Retrograde amnesia is memory loss that happens as a result of a traumatic injury or a serious health complication such as degenerative brain disease, stroke, or seizure.
+The major difference between dissociative amnesia and retrograde amnesia is that retrograde amnesia is memory loss that happens as a result of a traumatic injury or a serious health complication such as degenerative brain disease, stroke, or seizure.

-Dissociative amnesia has a psychological, instead of a neurological cause.
+Dissociative amnesia, on the other hand, has a psychological, instead of a neurological cause.
 It’s been linked to overwhelming stress due to a serious traumatic event.
 Stress-induced amnesia happens when a person blocks out particular events.
 This leaves them unable to recall key personal information.

 How common is dissociative amnesia?

-Dissociative amnesia is a rare psychiatric ailment.
-Because of the 1.8% prevalence rate, it is the most common dissociative disorder.
-Many of those affected are between 20 to 40 years old, based on 2020 Cureus reports.
+Dissociative amnesia is a relatively rare psychiatric ailment, yet it has a 1.8% prevalence rate, which makes it the most common dissociative disorder.
+Many of those affected are between 20 to 40 years old, according to a 2020 study by Tobechukwu A. Clouden published in Cureus.

 What is the most common dissociative amnesia?